loretoleg/QueryGPT/README.md

 ## Project Overview

 ### Description
+An AI tool that translates natural language into SQL queries.

 This project integrates OpenAI's ChatGPT with a PostgreSQL database, allowing users to interact with the database through natural language queries.
 Users can ask questions about properties in a specific location, and the system translates these queries into SQL to fetch the relevant information.

 ### Purpose